mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 The settings in the Configuration Utility to be verified are represented in the template through a placeholder.
 This placeholder is then substituted during the deploy process.
 The placeholder has the form ${/<name/>}.

-The name of a placeholder is structured as the following: <Prefix>.<Parameter>. <Prefix> has one of the following five values:
+The name of a placeholder is structured as the following: /<Prefix/>.<Parameter>. /<Prefix/> has one of the following five values:

 * **mgt**:  SOAP access to UI and MGT
 * **svc**:  SOAP access to SVC and REST